WOSPM/awesome-oss-maintainers-tools-list/README.md

 - [Contributor Covenant](https://www.contributor-covenant.org/) - A ready-to-use Code of Conduct for open source projects.
 - [Docusaurus By Facebook](https://docusaurus.io/) - Docusaurus makes it easy to maintain Open Source documentation websites.
 - [Read the Docs](https://readthedocs.org/) - Read the Docs simplifies software documentation by automating building, versioning, and hosting of your docs for you.
 - [GitHub Pages](https://pages.github.com/) - Websites hosted directly from your GitHub repository.
+- [Write the Docs](https://www.writethedocs.org/) - A global community of people who care about documentation.
+- [MkDocs](https://github.com/mkdocs/mkdocs/) - Project documentation with Markdown.

 ## Project Promotion